rickteuthof/CoCoNut/doc/getting_started.rst

-Getting Started
+Quickstart
 ===============

-The first step is integrating CoCoNut in to your project.
-This integration can be achieved in two steps.

-Using git in your project
-When using git in your project the easier method is to add CoCoNut as a submodule to your project.
-CoCoNut itself also has submodules as a dependency so do not forget to recursivel intialise submodules.
-Adding CoCoNut and recursively intialising can be done with the following commands:
+A script in the CoCoNut directory called *setup.sh* will build cocogen and setup an artifacts directory.
+The artifacts directory will contain all the stuff for the coconut static libary.
+By placing this in a separate directory it can be easily removed and ignored.

+So, execute the following command:

 .. code-block:: bash

-    $ git submodule add -b master https://github.com/leegbestand/CoCoNut.git lib/CoCoNut
-    $ git submodule update --init --recursive
+    $ ./lib/CoCoNut/setup.sh

-Executing the _$ tree -L 2 command in your shell should, excluding your own files, show the following structure:
+Now, executing the $ tree -L 2 command in your shell should, excluding your own files, show the following structure:

 .. code-block:: text